 - Mature Ayrshire weighs 400-600 Kgs

-- Their calves are strong and easy to raise
+- Their calves are healthy and easy to raise

-- Can give 25 liters of milk in a day.
+- Can give 25 litres of milk in a day.

 It produces high-quality milk that is rich in nutritional elements, protein, and other minerals.

 - One of the prettiest cows you can meet

 - Females can breed as early as 8-9 months.

 - Jersey bulls are known to be aggressive.

 - Jersey cows can be 75% of the average dairy cows.